giorgio-bendoni/giorgio-bendoni.github.io/aboutme.md

 I have had a long career in the Italian Navy (as a pilot and as a ship captain) before moving into managerial positions within the aviation and marine industry, the technology sector and then into academia and charitable organisations.

-I hold a MSc in Finance, MSc and BSc in Maritime Sciences; I graduated from the Italian Naval Academy, the Brasilian Naval War College, the Italian Armed Forces War College and the Italian Society of International Organisation.
+I hold a MSc in Finance, MSc and BSc in Maritime Sciences; I graduated from the Italian Naval Academy, the Brasilian Naval War College, the Italian Joint Service Staff College and the Italian Society of International Organisation.

 <h3 id="Research interestd">Research Interests</h3>
 <hr />